Communications and consultation

 If you are an IHA member, you can join our Communications Knowledge Network.
 The network is for those engaged in both stakeholder engagement and corporate communications.

 The network aims to allow members to exchange experiences and best practices in hydropower communications.
-A new online community will be launching in 2018 to support the growth of the network.

 Latest associated content

 The Dibwangui hydropower project in Gabon has been rated as an example of international good practice in sustainability design and planning, following an independent assessment.Type:News postDate:25 August 2020

 IHA publishes 2020 Hydropower Status Report and Covid-19 paper